vim/vim/README_VIM9.md

 interfaces.

 In practice the script would not do something useless as counting but change the text.
-For example, re-indent all the lines:
+For example, reindent all the lines:

 ``` vim
   let totallen = 0